BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 - Height: 512
 - Batch count: 3
 - Batch size: 3
-- CFG Scale: 7
+- CFG Scale: 8 (note: higher than the default)
-- Seed: 12345678
+- Seed: 12345678 (note: different to the default)
-- Grid margins (px): 8
+- Grid margins (px): 16 (note: different to the default)

 (The exact value of the seed doesn't matter; the key thing is that it is constant for all of the generations.)

+I've found this to be an unexpectedly useful prompt for detecting the right `Steps` value to use.
 Set the `Prompt` field to:

 ```
-a medium closeup color portrait photo of fr3nchl4dysd15-20 at the beach
+a medium closeup color portrait photo of fr3nchl4dysd15-20 wearing a bra on a greek island
 ```

 Set the `Negative prompt` field to: